tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payouts-API.md

 linkTitle: "Payouts API"
 date: 2021-08-09T14:58:45-05:00
 description: >
-  This feature allows you to create multiple and secure payments for third parties (users, merchants, providers, customers, etc.) using the funds you have in your PayU Account.
+  This feature allows you to create multiple and secure payments for payees (users, merchants, providers, customers, etc.) using the funds you have in your PayU Account.
 weight: 60
 tags: ["subtopic"]
 draft: true